vkbharatv/ControlSystem_DrBharat/README.md

     - From the command window: run `run('PIDControllerDesign/GainCalculationWithPP.m')` to execute the PID gain script.

 3. If you use Simulink models (not included here), ensure Simulink is installed and licensed.

+### Python Implementation

+The `Python Implementation/` folder contains Jupyter notebooks that replicate the MATLAB examples using Python with control system libraries (such as `python-control`).
+To use these:

+1. Ensure you have Python installed with Jupyter Notebook/Lab.
+2. Install required packages: `pip install numpy scipy matplotlib control-system-python jupyter`
+3. Navigate to the `Python Implementation/` folder and launch Jupyter: `jupyter notebook`
+4. Open any of the `.ipynb` notebooks and run the cells interactively.

 ## License / Usage